 The implementation of the commissioning procedure is the responsibility of the Ground Segment Provider/Operator.
-A commissioning report in the format described in the documents C/S T.005 for LEOLUTs, or C/S T.010 for GEOLUTs, shall be submitted to the Cospas-Sarsat Secretariat, for review by the Joint Committee.
+A commissioning report in the format described in the documents C/S T.005 for LEOLUTs, C/S T.010 for GEOLUTs, or C/S T.020 for MEOLUTs shall be submitted to the Cospas-Sarsat Secretariat, for review by the Joint Committee.

-The commissioning report must be submitted to the Secretariat by the Representative of the Participant or the designated Cooperating Agency at least four weeks prior to the Joint Committee meeting.
+The commissioning report must be submitted to the Secretariat by the Representative of the Participant or the designated Cooperating Agency prior to the Joint Committee meeting as per the timeline specified in section 2.4.4 of this document.
 After review of the report, the Joint Committee will make a recommendation to the Cospas-Sarsat Council.
 Formal commissioning will be recorded at the subsequent meeting of the Council, as appropriate.

 If the commissioning test results in the report do not demonstrate full compliance with the applicable Cospas-Sarsat specification, corrective action must be taken.
+If the test results in the commissioning report submitted to the Secretariat demonstrate compliance with the specification, the new LUT may be declared at